 I know the first thing you’re thinking is, can I even salvage this situation?!

 Yes, kind of.
 It depends on how long they have been “leggy”.
-You’ll need to change up their environment a bit.
+You’ll need to change up their environment a bit as soon as possible.

 Some plants stretch up to try and get more light, while others are just growing on overdrive because the conditions are so hot.